-Other bluegrass cultivars like 'Flyking' and 'Pennstar' offered further improvements, but vulnerability to summer diseases still discouraged their use in the Transition Zone, especially for high traffic areas and closely mowed golf course fairways, tees and sports fields.
-Newer cultivars have good resistance to brown patch disease, but they are still susceptible to dollar spot, leaf spot and summer patch so selecting bluegrass varieties that offer some resistance to these diseases is a practical first step in lawn establishment.
+Other bluegrass cultivars, such as Flyking and Pennstar offered further improvements, but vulnerability to summer diseases still discouraged their use in the Transition Zone, especially for high-traffic areas and closely mowed golf course fairways, tees and sports fields.
+Newer cultivars have good resistance to brown patch disease, but they are still susceptible to dollar spot, leaf spot and summer patch, so selecting bluegrass varieties that offer some resistance to these diseases is a practical first step in lawn establishment.

-Blends of Kentucky bluegrasses look rich with dark, blue-green colors that make them aesthetically pleasing.
+Blends of Kentucky bluegrasses look rich with dark, blue-green colors that make them visually pleasing.
 Bluegrasses do develop tillers and small rhizomes, which allow bluegrasses to recover better than tall fescues from thinning or other problems.
-The leaves have a folded vernation (V-shape), which is smooth on top with a translucent midvein.
+The leaves have a folded vernation, which is smooth on top with a translucent midvein.
 The leaf tips are boat-shaped and look much like the end of a canoe.
-The collars are considered medium in height and the auricles are absent.
+The collars are considered medium in height, and the auricles are absent.
 The ligule is short and blunt.
 The sheath is round, smooth and split.

 Perennial ryegrass (Lolium perenne L.)

 - Suggested seeding rate: 6 to 8 lbs. per 1,000 sq. ft.